-- 1. Presentation of educational programs to foster understanding of alcohol and drug use, and alcohol and drug abuse - 2.
+- Presentation of educational programs to foster understanding of alcohol and drug use, and alcohol and drug abuse - 2.
 Development of a climate conducive to learning - 3.
 Establishment and enforcement of rules to facilitate the above - 4.
-Provisions for advice and assistance from counselors, nurses and doctors to those experiencing difficulty
+Provisions for advice and assistance from counselors, nurses and doctors to those experiencing difficulty opportunities on campus.

-The Center for Counseling & Psychological Wellness Services provides educational and preventive opportunities on campus.
 These opportunities include several formal programs on campus that are directly concerned with alcohol and drug use.
 College-wide information programs are offered during Drug and Alcohol Awareness Week in April of each year during which educational programs are offered and presentations are made by representatives of MADD, AA, and NA.
 Students may actively participate in all aspects of the week's programs during which they gain important insights into the problem of drug and alcohol abuse.